-The Clustered Database Platform 280/3 system is shipped with two volume management products.
-You choose, during the initial configuration, whether to use VERITAS Volume Manager 3.1.1 or Solstice DiskSuite 4.2.1 to mirror the data on the clustered nodes.
-Solstice DiskSuite software is used to mirror the boot disk on the management server.
+The Clustered Database Platform 280/3 system is shipped with two volume management products: You choose, during the initial configuration, whether to use VERITAS Volume Manager 3.1.1 or Solstice Disk Suite 4.2.1 to mirror the data on the cluster nodes.
+Solstice Disk Suite software is used to mirror the boot disk on the management server.